 51 Walpole Street, Kew (HO357, Figure 12) was an early example of a single-ridge villa with bungalow influences, located on a corner site and designed by Ussher and Kemp in 1906 for Dr. James McCreery.
 The design of the house is transitioning from the Federation villas of the turn of the century to the attic-bungalows of the later 1920s, like 8 Tower Place, Hawthorn East.
 It has a steeper roof pitch than 8 Tower Place, Hawthorn East and more ornate gable detailing.
 The curving eaves of the roof are suggestive of Asian influence, commonly found in bungalows.
 The heavily timbered gables at 51 Walpole Street, Kew contrast sharply with the relative simplicity of 8 Tower Place, Hawthorn East.
 The roof at 51 Walpole Street, Kew is also more complicated than at the subject property.
-Rather than the single-ridge with a secondary gable at 8 Tower Place, Hawthorn East and west, and a tripartite dormer incorporating a balcony.
+Rather than the single-ridge with a secondary gable at 8 Tower Place, Hawthorn East the roof at 51 Walpole Street, Kew is a dominant single ridge with secondary gables to both the east and west, and a tripartite dormer incorporating a balcony.
 This reflects the wider pattern of the two dwellings.
 51 Walpole Street, Kew is effectively an attic-storey Queen Anne villa with bungalow influences emerging, while 8 Tower Place, Hawthorn East is an attic-storey bungalow with Old English Revival influences, suggestive of one of the directions housing would take heading into the 1930s.

-Figure 13.
+Figure 13..
 931 Toorak Road, Camberwell (HO405).
 (Source: Google Maps, 2010)